top of page

 It is unfortunate when people need to emigrate from their countries in order to have a better chance at life.
 It just goes to show that it doesn't always matter who you are or what you're capable of.
 You also need to come from the "right" place.
 Otherwise, it is as if you are "born to fail" in life.

 In a more appropriate world, every country in the world would be relatively equal in its potential for proper media coverage.
-The deaths of humans in a "corner country" should be of the same importance and have the same reception as in any other part of the globe.
+The Deaths of the Corner People in a "corner country" should be of the same importance and have the same reception as in any other part of the globe.

 But no. In reality, information providers are driven not necessarily by wanting to help us discover the world, but by interests such as profit.
 After all, "content is king" because they earn their keep by giving us the content we, the consumers, want to consumer.